References

 null

-and then with the actual reference.
-This is a common error and thecreateRef
+and then once with the actual reference.
+This is a common issue and thecreateRef

-API makes this a little easier by forcing user to check ifref.current
+APIs make this a little easier by forcing the user to check ifref.current

 state = {